 - Nerve problems (peripheral neuropathy).
 VELCADE can cause damage to the nerves, a condition called peripheral neuropathy.
-You may feel muscle weakness, tingling, burning, pain, and loss of feeling in your hands and feet, any of which can be severe.
-Tell your doctor if you notice any of these symptoms.
+Tell your healthcare provider if you get any new or worsening symptoms, including: muscle weakness, tingling, burning, pain, and loss of feeling in your hands and feet, any of which can be severe.
 Your doctor may change the dose and/or schedule of VELCADE or stop it altogether.
 If you have peripheral neuropathy before starting VELCADE, your doctor could consider giving you VELCADE subcutaneously.

 - Low blood pressure (hypotension).
 VELCADE can cause a drop in blood pressure.
 Tell your doctor if you have low blood pressure, feel dizzy, or feel as though you might faint.
 If you are taking drugs that lower blood pressure, your medications might need to be adjusted.
 If you are not drinking enough liquids, your doctor may need to administer IV fluids.